rbapiros/create-vm-openshift-demo/README.md

-# Fedora VM Creation and Update Playbook for OpenShift Virtualization
+# Fedora VM Creation and Update Playbook Demo

 This repository contains an Ansible playbook to **create or update** a Fedora Virtual Machine (VM) on OpenShift Virtualization using KubeVirt.